 In 2016, the market-based model for both the President and Senate strongly pointed to a Clinton victory and a Democratic Senate.
 Entering election day, the market-based odds indicated Clinton's odds of winning were 87.6% while the odds that the Democrats would control the Senate were 65.8%.
 These market-based projections conflicted with our poll-based projections and proved to be inaccurate.

 For 2018, we're analyzing the major political analysts who provide ratings for every seat in both the Senate and House.
 The Cook Political Report, Inside Elections, and Sabato's Crystal Ball are well known, widely respected, and have been publishing results for many election cycles.
-Seats are rated either a "Tossup" or "Safe," "Likely," "Lean," or "Tilt" (Inside Elections only) for the Democrat or for the Republican or as a Toss Up.
+Seats are rated either Safe, Likely, Lean, or Tilt (Inside Elections only) for the Democrat or for the Republican or as a Toss Up.

 LatestPollResults is operated and co-authored by Steve and Mark Delano.